rafaelsampaio/ao-demo/README.md

 ### Final

 Don't forget to destroy your resources by the end of the demo.
-Go back to the root folder of the project and use the ```delete_all.sh```.
+Go back to the root folder of the project and use the ```destroy_all.sh```.

 ```bash
 chmod +x destroy_all.sh